 Inspired by conversations on the FOOD52 Hotline, we're sharing tips and tricks that make navigating all of our kitchens easier and more fun.

-Composting scares many of us the way that baking bread does: it requires us to follow certain rules, use our best judgement, and leave the rest to science (and perhaps adding in a few prayers to the homemaking gods for good measure).
+Composting scares many of us the way that baking bread does: It requires us to follow certain rules, use our best judgement, and leave the rest to science (and perhaps add in a few prayers to the homemaking gods for good measure).

-Composting is a natural process in which organic matter breaks down into fertilizer with the help of the microorganisms in soil (or, as we'll discuss later, earthworms).
-This resulting soil, which passionate gardeners often call "black gold" and Martha Stewart sweetly describes as having the texture of "crumbled chocolate cake", is rich in nutrients, and will help retain moisture when added to your garden beds or potted plants.
-(Fun fact: the scientific name for that "black gold" is humus.)
+Composting is a natural process in which organic matter breaks down into fertilizer with the help of microorganisms in soil (or, as we'll discuss later, earthworms).
+This resulting soil—which passionate gardeners often call "black gold" and Martha Stewart sweetly describes as having the texture of "crumbled chocolate cake"—is rich in nutrients and will help retain moisture when added to your garden beds or potted plants.
+Fun fact: The scientific name for that "black gold" is humus.